-2024 Semester 2 UniSC Sunshine Coast UniSC Moreton Bay BLENDED LEARNING Most of your course is on campus but you may be able to do some components of this course online.
+2025 Semester 2 UniSC Sunshine Coast UniSC Moreton Bay BLENDED You can do this course without coming onto campus, unless your program has specified a mandatory onsite requirement.
 Online ONLINE You can do this course without coming onto campus.
+Please do to use edu au for un to date information on the